10m+

 What is an innovative finance ISA and how does it work?

-The innovative finance ISA is one of a number of different types of ISA available to savers – the other broad categories being cash and stocks & shares, and the subcategory of Lifetime ISA (and the no-longer available Help to Buy ISA).
+The other ISAs include cash and stocks and shares, the Lifetime ISA (and the no-longer available Help to Buy ISA).

-Here’s what you need to know about these loans, from the benefits to the risks, and how holding them inside an ISA wrapper can be more tax-efficient.
+Here’s what you need to know about these loans, from the benefits to the risks, andhow holding them inside an ISA wrapper can be more tax-efficient.

 What is an innovative finance ISA?